 After five very successful and enjoyable years preparing the food and running the restaurant we had become very tired and, when we were needed to support elderly family in Cheshire, we closed the restaurant and sold the main farmhouse before moving to Cheshire in 2002.
 The restaurant building was let as offices for five and a half years and the cottages were cared for by a housekeeper for two years.
 We returned to Ryehills in 2004 to live in Cherry Tree Cottage and then Bradwall Cottage while the offices were converted into Ryehills Barn which is now our family home.
 In 2008 the paddock in front of the Barn, and behind Eaton, Bradwall and Cherry Tree cottages, was made into a formal garden and we are thrilled at the variety of wildlife our bog gardens, stream and ponds manage to attract and at the many different vegetables and fruits we can grow.
 In 2012 we gained permission to add an extension to our home and work started in 2013.
 This is now completed and we are delighted with our L shaped barn which blends well with the other buildings and provides us with more ground floor space which is very useful as our family continues to expand.

 We enjoy what we do.
 We have visitors from all over the world as well as from the United Kingdom and continue to see former guests as well as their friends and family who have been encouraged by them to visit Northamptonshire and stay with us.
-We meet lots of lovely people, and have made many good friends, and like to think, that for those searching for solace and peace, perhaps to escape from their problems for a while, we provide a sanctuary.
+We meet such lovely people, and have made many good friends, and like to think, that for those searching for solace and peace, perhaps to escape from their problems for a while, we provide a sanctuary.
 Our life has been enriched by meeting some very extraordinary people leading extraordinary lives.
 Some guests have stayed for a few days and others for months.
 Some families return every year and others have decided to settle in the area.
 The choice is yours!

-We always strive to give our best service and to make our guests welcome and comfortable and have updated the cottages regularly over 27 years, maintaining our four star standard since we first opened for business in 1990.
+We always strive to give our best service and to make our guests welcome and comfortable and have updated the cottages regularly nearly 30 years, maintaining our four star standard since we first opened for business in 1990.
 Although we respect the privacy of our guests when help is needed we are normally on hand to assist or we can be reached easily by telephone or email for advice.